 Two children running across a footbridge straight towards the camera

-Carreg Cennen Castle, Carmarthenshire, West Wales
+Castell Carreg Cennen, Carmarthenshire, West Wales

 The National Botanic Garden of Wales is another great place for a day out – children love the giant glasshouse and family Gruffalo Trail.
 There are daily flying shows at the British Bird of Prey Centre which is located on site, as well as changing exhibits and a calendar of events.
 Nearby, there’s also the ‘lost’ garden of Aberglasney with its delightful glass house, a labyrinth of trails and an idyllic country setting.